Flyers, Politicians Riled Up Over Scans, Pat-Downs

 INSKEEP: So what did the secretary of state say?

-Secretary HILLARY CLINTON (State Department): Not if I could avoid it.
+HILLARY CLINTON: Not if I could avoid it.

 ROBERTS: Now of course, passengers protest that they can't avoid it.
 And some are threatening to have something of a sit in or a stand in on Wednesday, the busiest day of the - travel day of the year - to slow things down even more.